OSGeo/gdal/doc/source/drivers/vector/dxf.rst

 -  WIPEOUT: a light support of WIPEOUT entities can parse the outline geometry of WIPEOUT entities and translate it into a POLYGON feature.
+   The feature is 2D support only - Z coordinates are ignored.

 -  3DSOLID, REGION, BODY, SURFACE: See below.